HumanSignal/label-studio/docs/source/guide/tasks.md

 You can also use a CSV file or a JSON list of tasks to point to URLs with the data, rather than directly importing the data if you need to import thousands of files.
 You can import files containing up to 250,000 tasks or up to 50MB in size into Label Studio.

-If you're specifying data in a cloud storage bucket or container, and you don't want to [sync cloud storage](storage.html), create and specify [presigned URLs for Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [signed URLs for Google Cloud Storage](https://cloud.google.com/storage/docs/access-control/signed-urls), or [shared access signatures for Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) in a JSON, CSV, or TXT file.
+If you're specifying data in a cloud storage bucket or container, and you don't want to [sync cloud storage](storage.html), create and specify [presigned URLs for Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [signed URLs for Google Cloud Storage](https://cloud.google.com/storage/docs/access-control/signed-urls), or [shared access signatures for Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) in a JSON, CSV, TSV or TXT file.

 ### Basic Label Studio JSON format